kiebel/wp-teachpress/readme.txt

 * image_size = maximum size of an image (default: 0)

 == Changelog ==
+= 2.0.2 - (27.09.2010) =
+* Changed: New author and plugin website
+* Bugfix: The year was not displaying for articles
+* Bugfix: Images in the publication lists were not scaled
+* Bugfix: Child courses are now visible, if their parent was deleted
+* Bugfix: Fixed bugs in the admin course overview
+* Bugfix: Course type was not selected when an user edit a course
-= 2.0.1 - (20.09.2010) =
+* Bugfix: Fixed a variable declaration in get_tp_publication_type_options() = 2.0.1 - (20.09.2010) =
 * New: Introduce an option for deselecting the default teachPress frontend style
 * Changed: Some small improvements for publication lists